ekapope/Weather_Alert_Notification_Facebook_Chat/README.md

 Please give it a try, enjoy and let me know your feedback!

-#### A complete guide and explaination is published on [Medium](https://medium.com/@ekapope.v/everyday-python-ep-01-create-your-own-weather-alert-using-facebook-messenger-chat-807f66f76034).
+#### A complete guide with explaination is published on [Medium](https://medium.com/@ekapope.v/everyday-python-ep-01-create-your-own-weather-alert-using-facebook-messenger-chat-807f66f76034).